squidfunk/mkdocs-material/docs/plugins/meta.md

 # Built-in meta plugin

-The meta plugin solves the problem of setting metadata (front matter) for all pages in a folder, i.e., a subtree of your project, which is particularly useful to ensure that a certain subset of pages features specific tags, uses a custom template, or is attributed to an author.
+The meta plugin solves the problem of setting metadata (front matter) for all pages in a folder, i.e., a subsection of your project, which is particularly useful to ensure that a certain subset of pages features specific tags, uses a custom template, or is attributed to an author.

 ## Objective